British Rail Class 119: History

 Shortly after their introduction, some sets were transferred from Cardiff to serve the intermediate stations on outer suburban services from London Paddington to Oxford.
 These were as 7-car sets, with the addition of Hawksworth composites adapted to run as DMU trailers.

 Sets worked over most of the Western Region, notable early use being the last passenger train over the Plympton branch.
 Minehead, Calne and Bridport branches that have since closed were also served by the sets, which also covered main line services in company with the Swindon Cross Country sets.

 As with most asbestos-contaminated stock, there were heavy withdrawals, but a number were rebuilt internally after asbestos removal.
 The rebuilt sets were frequently used on express services from Reading to Gatwick Airport along the Reading-Gatwick link and on stopping services to Tonbridge.
 Units stabled at Redhill Station overnight would find themselves being fuelled at Selhust Depot, working parcels services to London Bridge and at Clapham Junction working the early morning service to Kensington Olympia.

-The fleet was displaced by the 'Turbo' Class 165 and Class 166 fleets in 1992.